 Use the ‘vacation phase’ to find your places.

-* Learn what roads or bus routes to take to work (and to whatever other places you need to go).
+* Learn what roads or bus routes to take to work, or wherever else you need to go.
 Experiment with these to find the quickest one and always have an alternative in case something goes wrong.

 * Find out where the nearest hospital is.